 Do I Pay Capital Gains Tax on Gold?

-Capital Gains Tax or CGT is a tax on the gain or profit you make when you sell anything, give
+Capital Gains Tax - or CGT - is a tax on the gains or profit you make when you sell, give away

-away or otherwise dispose of something.
-It applies to assets that you own, such as bullion,
+or otherwise dispose of something.
+It applies to assets that you own, such as bullion, shares

 Most bullion investors will never have to pay this tax due to the size of their investment and

-many other investors choose to only buy tax free British gold coins which are CGT exempt
+many other investors choose to only buy tax-free British gold coins which are exempt from CGT;

-such as gold sovereign coins and half sovereign coins, however, it is important that investors
+such as gold Sovereign coins and gold Britannia coins, however, it is important that investors

 Is Bullion Subject to VAT?

 The good news is investment grade gold is VAT-free.
 This includes all the gold bullion bars and